Godofh3ell/revdeck/readme.txt

-=== StreamVid ===
+=== revdeck ===
-Contributors: the JWSThemes team
+Contributors:
 Tested up to: 6.5.2
 Stable tag: 5.1.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
-StreamVid is a WordPress video streaming theme with an attention-grabbing style that will capture everyone's attention right away.
+revdeck is a WordPress video streaming theme with an attention-grabbing style that will capture everyone's attention right away.
 It is a tool with numerous useful features and ready-made page layouts for launching websites quickly.

 == Changelog ==
 V5.1.0